-In the flux tube model, it has been shown that hybrid mesons with exotic quantum numbers involve predominantly quarks in a spin-triplet state, as opposed to spin-singlet.
+It can be shown that hybrid mesons with spin-aligned quarks have exotic quantum numbers compared to the anti-aligned configuration.
 This suggests that a pion probe requires a spin flip to access exotic states, something that would not be necessary for a photon.
 Lattice calculations of radiative decays of $c\bar{c}$ states [1] appear to support the flux-tube model in suggesting that photo-production of exotic hybrid mesons may have a relatively large cross-section.
 However, suppression of spin flip may be a feature of the heavy charm quark: current efforts at calculations with lighter quarks may be able to put these suggestions on firmer ground.
-A separate advantage of photo-production lies in being able to resolve the exchange mechanism (naturality) through linear polarization [5] [6].
-To date, no experiment has been conducted with a high-energy polarized photon beam capable of achieving sufficient statistics to search for these novel meson states.
+A separate advantage of a photo-production lies in being able to resolve the exchange mechanism (naturality) through linear polarization [5] [6].
+To date, polarized, sufficiently high energy photo-production data is insufficient for a proper search for these novel meson states.